 The panel of renowned experts will therefore discuss the following topics:

-- How can Austria not only educate more IT graduates but generally put more focus on talents and those who are talented?
+- Why should Austria not only educate more IT graduates but generally put more focus on talents and those who are talented?

 - What can be done to get rid of the “nerdy” perception of IT studies?